 Why Lilacs Don't Bloom

-We all wait with eager anticipation for about 50 weeks for our Lilacs to
+We all wait in eager anticipation for about 50 weeks for our Lilacs to bloom.

 You are in very good company.
-Why Lilacs fail to bloom, is by far, the most
+Why Lilacs do not bloom, is by far, the most

 frequent Lilac question we are asked each spring.